 At a press conference on Capitol Hill Monday, March 5, comedian Jon Stewart criticized lawmakers for trying to reduce healthcare support for patients, including myeloma patients impacted by the 9/11 toxic exposure.
 As I have discussed in the past, there has been an increased occurrence of myeloma following 9/11 exposures, and the James Zadroga 9/11 Health and Compensation Act has provided funding for crucial testing, monitoring, and treatment.

-At a point when more cases can be expected and certainly more (not less) funding will be required, an action is proposed to cut the program’s budget from $335 million to $200 million.
+At a point when more cases can be expected and certainly more (not less) funding will be required, action is proposed to cut the program’s budget from $335 million to $200 million.
 Myeloma patients may need to join other advocates to push for funding that is morally necessary and essential for appropriate ongoing care.

-In a similar vein, it is very sad to see the announced closure of all overseas offices for the National Science Foundation (NSF), a longstanding government agency which fosters international research, collaborations, and academic exchange programs.
+In a similar vein, it is very sad to see the announced closure of all overseas offices for the National Science Foundation (NSF), a longstanding government agency that fosters international research, collaborations, and academic exchange programs.
 As one NSF special advisor, William Chang, says, “It’s really a shock.
 There is just no reason to cut back what has been a highly successful program.”

 And then there is the action by the EPA to merge (basically, eliminate) its science office.
 The National Center for Environmental Research (NCER)—largely known for its premier STAR (Science To Achieve Results) program, which focused on discovering and reducing toxic health risks for children—will no longer exist.
 Examples of toxic exposures STAR has studied include lead and fire retardants, which are also linked to the causation of myeloma.

-Another EPA program slated for elimination is IRIS (Integrated Risk Information System), which has been studying the higher risk of cancer in so-called “cancer alley,” a five-census-tract area around a neoprene plant in Louisiana.
+Another EPA program slated for elimination is IRIS (Integrated Risk Information System), which has been studying the higher risk of cancer in the so-called “cancer alley,” a five-census-tract area around a neoprene plant in Louisiana.
 Neoprene is used to produce rubbery material in wet suits, computer sleeves, and many other products.
 The risk of cancer in this area of Louisiana is 700 times the national average.
 In November, the Senate moved to eliminate funding for IRIS.

 As we investigate the causes of MGUS (monoclonal gammopathy of undetermined significance) and myeloma as part of the iStopMM project in Iceland, we are learning that early toxic exposure—during late adolescence and early adulthood—may be key.
 Thus, the cancellation of such successful programs as STAR and IRIS is both a severe disappointment and a step in the wrong direction.